santisq/PSTree/docs/en-US/Get-PSTree.md

 By default, the cmdlet only displays the size of folders based on the sum of the files length in each directory.
 It's important to note that this is a more expensive operation, in order to calculate the recursive size, all folders in the hierarchy need to be traversed.

-By default, hidden and system files and folders is not added to the recursive size, for this you must use the `-Force` parameter.
+By default, hidden and system files and folders size is not added to the recursive size, for this you must use the `-Force` parameter.
 Excluded files and folders with the `-Exclude` parameter do not add to the recursive folders size.

 ```yaml
 Type: SwitchParameter